NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 For hooves, the trim should aim for toes backed and heels low so that the hoof capsule tightly hugs and supports the internal structures.
 This is one of the most common missing links when soundness is an issue.
 If there are any lameness issues, boots and pads can help enormously for comfort.

-There is no cure for PPID, but the good news is that once it's been diagnosed, management is fairly straightforward and can help the horse to return to a comfortable lifestyle.
+Sadly we know there's no cure for PPID, but the good news is that once it's been diagnosed, management is fairly straightforward and can help a horse return to a comfortable lifestyle.

 Our Cookie recently had a worrying seizure episode which I suspected was related to her Cushings.
 After doing the usual googling, I found the following related notes courtesy of The Chronicle of the Horse forum: www.chronofhorse.com/forum

 I should add that the forum post dates back to 2006 so in theory it’s outdated; however, here in 2019 I still found the following info useful.
 Credit due to poster Melyni (PhD) PAS, Dipl.
-ACAN, answering a question from poster ‘equineelders’, of Travellers Rest Equine Elders Sanctuary, whose horse had presented with similar symptoms to Cookie:
+ACAN, answering a question from poster ‘equineelders’, of Travellers Rest Equine Elders Sanctuary, whose horse had presented similarly to Cookie:

 “At AAEP in early Dec I attended a couple of talks on Cushings.
 The current thinking was that it isn't tumor per se of the anterior pituatary but a loss of the dopaminergic neurons that descend from the hypothalmus into the pars intermediar.